 It was like swimming in a liquid jewel, I finally decided.
 When I swam in the pure, gem-toned waters surrounding the U.S. Virgin Islands, it felt like a feast for the senses.
 The bays that sculpt the coastlines of those islands are glorious places to find yourself swimming — something I never imagined doing while growing up in Maryland.

 As a young missionary, I lived in the Virgin Islands.
 After chugging over the steep hills of St. Thomas, I was always glad to see the Charlotte Amalie harbor come into view.
-Its aquamarine waters are beautiful, and the harbor is wide and deep, capable of safely accommodating several cruise ships at a time, along with many other boats.
+Its aquamarine waters are breathtaking, and the harbor is wide and deep, capable of safely accommodating several cruise ships at a time, along with many other boats.

 I like to compare this lovely harbor with the rest God has designed for us, His children, when we pray.
 When we make our requests known to Him, we can relax and float in the safe, clear, refreshing waters of His love.
 We can marvel at the unfathomable peace that guards our hearts and minds when we leave our concerns with Him.